arifkyi/3GPPDecoder/README.md

 ## How to build 3GPPDecoder

+You Can Follow the Instruction in this Youtube Link:

 3GPPDecoder is developed using Qt and main programming language is C++.
 Use the `qmake` tool to build the decoder program.
 Currently both Qt5 and Qt6 are supported.